 This section of the client resembles others we use on a daily basis.
 It gives you easy access to any country.
 You can see which server location support torrent.
 Premium users will also see a ping time for each server.
 The final column will let you set favorite servers for future use.
 Along with viewing all servers you can also narrow down your search to servers with the fewest users, most users, fastest servers, nospy server located in the CyberGhost headquarters in Romania, and servers that support P2P / torrent use.

 CyberGhost 6 offers basic VPN access to free users along with a number of extra features for premium members.
 We really like their Windows client.
 It’s probably the best user interface we’ve seen so far.
-With plans starting at $6.99 a month their prices are right in line with other leading VPN services.
-The CyberGhost team runs regular promotions that bring the price down even more.
+With plans starting at $2.90 a month their prices are a good value compared to other leading VPN services.
 We’ve tested faster services but CyberGhost is right up there with most the providers we’ve reviewed.
 The free service is usable but we recommend the premium plan for anyone who plans to use the VPN on a regular basis.